hashicorp/terraform-provider-google/website/docs/r/network_services_gateway.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `delete_swg_autogen_router_on_destroy` - (Optional) When deleting a gateway of type 'SECURE_WEB_GATEWAY', this boolean option will also delete auto generated router by the gateway creation.
+If there is no other gateway of type 'SECURE_WEB_GATEWAY' remaining for that region and network it will be deleted.

 ## Attributes Reference